Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 number of concurrent global historical calculations.
 In case your request historical request is rejected try again in 15 minutes.

-Historical requests can take several minutes to perform.
 An upper limit has been imposed on the number of concurrent historical calculations across all users, so a request might be refused if the CPME calculation cluster is busy.
 In this case you are advised to try again in 15 minutes.

 ### What is the difference between API versions 1.0 and 2.0?